Solving multivariate polynomial systems and an invariant from commutative algebra: Solving degree of polynomial systems

-We may use this result to obtain bounds on the solving degree of the ABC and cubic simple matrix encryption schemes.
-We assume that the systems are zero-dimensional, which was the case for all the instances of the ABC cryptosystem and cubic simple matrix encryption scheme that we computed.
+We may use the results established in this section to obtain bounds on the solving degree of the ABC encryption scheme.
+We assume that the systems have finite affine zero loci, which was the case for all the instances of the ABC cryptosystem that we computed.